MartinGoesGitHub/react-portfolio/README.md

+This is a simple ReactJS Frontend for the Wordpress REST API.
+This theme is by now just an experimental approach!
+It fetches the header and footer menu from the API as well as the pages and posts.
+The posts are displayed first in a post archive.
+The theme in generall is very simple but somehow playful in the design.

+Because that's just an experimental approach, there are some things you need to know:
+- the Logo is by now a hard coded fetch to the belonging image in my local WP
+- the start page has to be named "Home" in order to work, the theme is not fetching for the belonging setting but just for the slug
+- the theme supports some Gutenberg blocks such as images, columns, lists, paragraphs, and headings.
+If you want to use other blocks you have to add the stylingin order to show them probably

+Some Screenshots:

 In order to let the fetching of the menu items (header and footer) work, you need to add this function to your theme's function.php file.

 add_filter('register_post_type_args', function ($args, $post_type) {